 For individuals with a heavy neck or excessive sagging of the face, neck and jowls the traditional full facelift may be necessary for optimal results.
 Commonly, the traditional full facelift incorporates some liposuction of the neck and under the chin as well as a platysmaplasty or necklift.

-The Endoscopic Mid-Facelift, or Cheek Lift, procedure is an ideal option for those needing more fullness in the cheek as it lifts sagging cheeks, smoothes out nasal furrows, lifts the mid-face area, and pulls up the corners of your lips.
-A Mid-Facelift creates more fullness in the cheek providing a more youthful appearance.
+The Endoscopic Mid-Facelift, or Cheek Lift, procedure is an ideal option for those needing more fullness in their cheeks as it lifts sagging cheeks, smoothes out nasal furrows, lifts the mid-face area, and pulls up the corners of your lips.
+A Mid-Facelift creates more fullness in the cheeks providing a more youthful appearance.

 Eyelid surgery (blepharoplasty) is designed to remove excess skin and fat from the upper and lower eyelids.
 The procedure can correct drooping upper lids that tend to sag with time and the puffy bags below the eyes.
 Blepharoplasty can be done as a single procedure, or in conjunction with other facial surgery such as a facelift or a browlift.